Demand for aquaculture is growing

 Sustainable food production is one of the biggest challenges today.

-Aquaculture plays a big and increasing role in meeting the global protein demand, which is expected to double by 2050
+Aquaculture plays an increasing role in meeting the global protein demand, which is expected to double by 2050.

 Protein demand expected to double by 2050

 Fish consumption is growing faster than other protein sources.
 Aquaculture accounts for 50% of the world's fish used for food.

 Benchmark’s large and growing markets

 Our markets in genetics, health and advanced nutrition are an critically important component of the production cycle, and are growing faster than the aquaculture industry.
 They play a fundamental role in addressing the needs of all key stakeholders.